 Introverts do not need variety

 Extroverts do not have the corner on a preference for variety.
-True, I might prefer a small, close circle of friends.
+Right, I might prefer a small, close circle of friends.
 But if I think about how I’ve found them, it’s from a wide variety of both business and social experiences.

 I welcome all kinds of experiences in my life.
 From the noisiest like a midweek party where there are hundreds of people, to the quietest like a library on a Sunday morning.
 It may be because one of my highest values is being able to often try something new out.
 If I am not doing that, I’m not growing.